yangmz0528/sctp4-gp2-capstone-devsecops/README.md

 The GitHub action workflow would trigger upon a push to either `main` or `dev`.

-- `synk-scan` - Perform [Synk](https://github.com/snyk/actions/tree/master/python-3.10)security scan on python app
+- `synk-scan` - Perform [Synk](https://github.com/snyk/actions/tree/master/python-3.10) identifying and addressing vulnerabilities in dependencies and container images
-- `bandit-scan` - Perform [Bandit](https://github.com/PyCQA/bandit) scan on python app to find common security issues
+- `bandit-scan` - Perform [Bandit](https://github.com/PyCQA/bandit) analyze Python code for security issues
 - `build-image-ecr` - Builds image and push it to ECR
 - `trivy-vul-scan` - Perform [Trivy](https://github.com/aquasecurity/trivy-action) vulnerability scan on image stored in ECR
 - `ecr-to-ecs` - Deploy image from ECR to ECS